DevD1092/face_emotion_recog/README.md

 * face_emo_syn.py -- Script for training and testing the CNN on the synthetic images from the dataset FER2013.

-* Summary_Phase_1 -- Summary of the CNN architecture, parameter tuning and their impacts, and final accuracy results.
+* Summary_sup_learn -- Summary of the CNN architecture, parameter tuning and their impacts, and final accuracy results.

 * Folder - semi -- Contains the source code files for semi-supervised learning implementation (using Ladder network) -- Folder details are as below.